Cyoda-platform/java-client-template/usage-rules.md

 - Use sealed classes for type-safe operation specifications
 - Prefer composition over inheritance in workflow components
 - Use factory patterns for component selection and instantiation
-- Work with EntityResponse<T> for unified interface consistency
+- Work with EntityWithMetadata<T> for unified interface consistency

 ## 🌐 **gRPC Integration**